andrewkibet/Jcompose/JCompose/README.md

 you can do so by using the colorResource function directly in your Composable functions. <br>
 _color = colorResource(id = R.color.black)_

-Adding a list of names to the shop tab
+Adding a list of names to the shop tab:
+To add a list of items (names) to the "Shop" tab, we can modify the HorizontalPager content for the "Shop" tab to display a list of items using a LazyColumn.